skippyr/becho/README.md

 mixed with features that you can find in other commands like `tr`, `fmt` and `fold`.

-As the name implies, `becho` means `better echo` and is the tool you have been missing for a long time to properly create beautiful and maintanable shell scripts.
+As the name implies, `becho` means `better echo`.
+It is the tool that you have been missing for a long time to properly create beautiful and maintanable shell scripts.